Art Directors

 Art directors fluent in Chinese visual culture from imperial dynasties to today's megacities

-Here is what we have to work with.
-Chinese art direction inherits a lineage anchored by Tim Yip's Academy Award for Crouching Tiger Hidden Dragon, Cao Jiuping's long Zhang Yimou joint work across Hero, Curse of the Golden Flower, and The Great Wall, William Chang Suk-ping's Wong Kar-wai partnership on In the Mood for Love and 2046, and Huo Tingxiao's work in the Chen Kaige orbit on Farewell My Concubine.
-Our roster pulls from production-design pools at Hengdian World Studios — the world's largest backlot with more than 130 stages and standing sets covering Tang through Qing.
+Chinese art direction rests on a proud line of work.
+Tim Yip won an Academy Award for Crouching Tiger Hidden Dragon.
+Cao Jiuping shaped a long run with Zhang Yimou across Hero, Curse of the Golden Flower, and The Great Wall.
+William Chang Suk-ping partnered with Wong Kar-wai on In the Mood for Love and 2046, and Huo Tingxiao worked in the Chen Kaige orbit on Farewell My Concubine.
+Our roster draws from the production-design pools at Hengdian World Studios, the world's largest backlot, with more than 130 stages and standing sets covering the Tang through Qing.

-Here is how this works in practice.
-Alongside Qingdao Oriental Movie Metropolis with its forty stages and underwater tank, plus the art departments that have shaped Frant Gwo's Wandering Earth, Wuershan's Creation of the Gods trilogy, Diao Yinan's Black Coal Thin Ice, and Bi Gan's Long Day's Journey Into Night.
-Each art director on the books carries confirmed credits across feature, prestige series for iQIYI, Tencent Video, and Youku, and Sino-foreign co-productions, and we shortlist on period authority, tonal fit, and specific build demands.
-Forbidden City imperial interiors, hutong courtyard dressing, 1930s Shanghai Bund Art Deco, Cultural Revolution-era classrooms, or Shenzhen and Pudong's glass-and-steel modern.
+We also draw on Qingdao Oriental Movie Metropolis, with its forty stages and underwater tank, and the art departments behind Frant Gwo's Wandering Earth, Wuershan's Creation of the Gods trilogy, Diao Yinan's Black Coal Thin Ice, and Bi Gan's Long Day's Journey Into Night.
+Each art director on the books carries confirmed credits across features, prestige series for iQIYI, Tencent Video, and Youku, and Sino-foreign co-productions.
+We shortlist on period authority, tonal fit, and specific build demands, such as Forbidden City imperial interiors, hutong courtyard dressing, 1930s Shanghai Bund Art Deco, Cultural Revolution-era classrooms, or Shenzhen and Pudong's glass-and-steel modern.
 Beijing Film Academy and Central Academy of Drama alumni are strongly represented across the network.

-Here is the layout.
-On the floor, our art directors translate concept artwork into buildable sets across Hengdian's dynastic backlots, Qingdao's purpose-built stages, Beijing's Huairou film base, and Shanghai Film Park, with NRTA heritage approvals set up alongside China Film Administration sign-off when locations have the Great Wall, the Forbidden City, the Bund's heritage build style, or covered hutong neighbourhoods.
-The team supervises construction oversight across Hengdian's vendor base, prop planning through Beijing's film prop houses and Shanghai's atelier network, and on-set scene matching through the shoot, with regional artisan workshops in Suzhou, Hangzhou, and Jingdezhen on call for specialty lacquer, silk, and porcelain dressings.
+On the floor, our art directors turn concept artwork into buildable sets across Hengdian's dynastic backlots, Qingdao's purpose-built stages, Beijing's Huairou film base, and Shanghai Film Park.
+When a location involves the Great Wall, the Forbidden City, the Bund's heritage build style, or covered hutong lanes, they line up NRTA heritage approvals alongside China Film Administration sign-off.
+The team oversees construction across Hengdian's vendor base and handles prop planning through Beijing's film prop houses and Shanghai's workshop network.
+They match each scene on set through the shoot, and regional craft workshops in Suzhou, Hangzhou, and Jingdezhen stay on call for specialty lacquer, silk, and porcelain dressings.

-Here is how the work shapes up.
-The picture on the ground is more specific.
-Budgets are managed against provincial subsidy frameworks — Qingdao Film Office's 40% spend rebates among the most competitive.
-And bilingual Mandarin-English working language is standard across the roster, keeping Hengdian set-build crews, NRTA coordinators, and visiting production designers aligned between Beijing, Shanghai, Hengdian, and Qingdao through prep, shoot, and wrap on schedules that routinely span hundreds of crew across many unit bases.
+The day-to-day picture is more specific.
+Budgets are managed against provincial subsidy frameworks, and Qingdao Film Office's 40% spend rebates rank among the most competitive.
+A bilingual Mandarin-English working language is standard across the roster.
+It keeps Hengdian set-build crews, NRTA coordinators, and visiting production designers aligned between Beijing, Shanghai, Hengdian, and Qingdao through prep, shoot, and wrap, on schedules that often span hundreds of crew across many unit bases.

 ACT 03